 - If online submissions are required or suggested, outline the access procedures (including web addresses, passwords, etc.) that the recommender should follow; if mailing is required, provide stamped and addressed envelopes.

 - The deadline for submission.
 Remember that "postmarked" and "received by" can be substantially different dates.

-Provide a list of your recommenders to the Honors Adviser well ahead of the due dates; the Advisor will ask cooperating Texas State faculty to coordinate their recommendation letters.
+Provide a list of your recommenders to the Honors advisor well ahead of the due dates; the advisor will ask cooperating Texas State faculty to coordinate their recommendation letters.
 As noted in item 6 above, your application and all recommendations must be coordinated through the Honors advisor if a university endorsement is required.

 Write each of your recommenders a hand‐written note of thanks.
 Keep them aware of what happens during the application review process; let them know even if you are not selected for an interview or for an award.